turboapps/turbome/sqlserver/README.md

 Running new container 0fe37b34 with visibility private Process exited with status 0
 ```

+* Publish the image to the Turbo Hub.

+After a test run, the PowerShell script will stop and ask for permissions to push the content layer to the remote repository.
+This step is optional.
+If a push is performed, the image will be available to run from the website.

 ```
 Push Image
 Would you like to push the image to the Turbo Hub?